leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 & = \ w_n\left(x_0, \ldots, x_n\right)w_n\left(y_0, \ldots, y_n\right).
 \end{align}

-This turns out to completely characterize the polynomials $m_n$, and intuitively, it's not so hard to see why: $m_n$ only appears once in the $n$th such equation as stated above, so we can solve for it.
+This turns out to completely characterize the polynomials $m_n$, and intuitively, it's not so hard to see why: $m_n$ only appears once in the $n$-th such equation as stated above, so we can solve for it.

 The multiplication lemma asks for a little more, namely, the leading terms of $m_n$.
 To get this, let's partially unfold the definition of $w_n$ above.
 We end up with something like